 Erin Essenmacher, NACD’s president and chief strategy officer, and D’Anne Hurd, director, Peckham Industries and EILEEN FISHER, Inc., will share highlights of the NACD CES® Experience, a unique NACD event that is specifically related to the strategic implications of multiple new technologies.
 They will speak about the potential strategic impacts of important innovations and global technologies and most importantly, we will get above the buzzwords to consider how today’s director can bring appropriate oversight to a company’s innovation and technological evolution.

-Key takeaways to take back to your boardroom will include:
+Key insights to take back to your boardroom will include:

 New technologies that could disrupt industries and impact shareholder value